nfrancque/python-for-noobs/getting_started.md

 You may see options for installation recommendations popping up.
 Go ahead and follow those - Python, Remote - WSL, and Git show up in my case.
 Install any software it asks you to, VSCode is open source and trustworthy with its choices.

 Ready for something bigger?

+# Review

+What is Python?

+What is Git?

+Why do we need Git?

+How do we run a Python program?

+# Next Lesson

+When you feel you can answer the review questions, continue on to [Lesson 1](lessons/lesson1/README.md)